slk18bg/CEN-4020-Group-Project/Gungeon/tier_1_breakdown.md

   - **Enemy - 1**
     * Enemy Class Attributes: (specific to)
-      - same as player?
+      - same as player? think depends if we code it or do on unity or other framework
         * same base class?
-        * What should this class be named?
+        * What should this class be named? ..npc? enemy seems ok

 * **Weapon -** gun (functions)
    - Weapon Attributes: